 During the day, especially when it is sunny out, your pupils stay small.
 Your pupil controls the amount of light that enters your eye.
 Therefore, you may not experience the same uncomfortableness as nighttime because you can see more clearly during the day.
 When the sun goes down and the night skies set in, your pupils grow larger.
 This allows more light to pass through your pupils and all lights coming your way seem to feel like the light is virtually right in front of your eyes.
 Since this occurs, larger pupils take in a larger light, which makes your eyes strain or you can’t focus as well.

 Halos and reflections can occur from this effect, which makes driving at night scarier for many.
 Sometimes people complain about things looking blurry and or fuzzy at night.
 What can you do to feel safer at night and eliminate some of the blurriness or halos that you may be experiencing?

 Here are a few items that you can do to help with driving at night if you are experiencing and difficulties.
 It is important to keep in mind that regular eye exams are important to consider.
-You should be getting a regular eye exam every 2 years, unless noted more by your eye doctor.
+You should be getting a regular eye exam with your eye doctor every 2 years unless noted more by your eye doctor.
 The older you get the more frequent you may need to visit your eye doctor.
-At Dr. Amy Walden & Associates we have the technology (Clarifye) to check your day and night vision, which is a great tool if you are experiencing any issues driving at night.
+Your Carmel Eye Doctor, Dr. Amy Walden & Associates we have the technology (Clarifye) to check your day and night vision, which is a great tool if you are experiencing any issues driving at night.

 Here are a few other tips to consider as well: